torquefi/torque_docs/docs/overview/04_engines.md

 # Currency Engines

 Torque's engines are smart contracts powering the minting and burning of Torque currencies.
 Each engine is designed to manage a specific currency pair, ensuring stability through a collateralization mechanism, real-time price feeds, and dynamic risk parameters.
-The engines incorporate cross-chain capabilities, automated market making, and robust security features to maintain protocol integrity and user protection.
+The engines incorporate cross-chain capabilities and full collateralization to maintain protocol integrity and user protection.

 <div class="faq-container">